Site Search 360 has stretched to new heights to make your underlying search architecture way more flexible.

 And now, here's the cherry on top for paid customers!

-We've looked into your popular search queries and shined a light on them so that your visitors can whizz through search suggestions smoothly and find what they want quicker.
+We've looked into your popular search queries and emphasized them to help your visitors make the most out of search suggestions smoothly and find what they want quicker.

 How does it work?
 If the same query is searched more than ten times, Site Search 360 will suggest it after the user types only its first three letters – simple but highly efficient!

-Our trial customers will also benefit from this feature so that they can get the full picture of the mighty Search Site 360 before they commit.
+Our trial customers will also benefit from popular query suggestions so that they can get the full picture of the mighty Search Site 360 before they commit.
 We continuously strive to deliver excellent support and powerful search solutions, and now is no exception.